ansarav/cse15l-lab-reports/lab-report-1-week-2.md

 > * The most recent command you run will appear by clicking the Up arrow
 > * To delete it just click the down arrow

-This shortcut of using the upward arrow only requires 2 key strokes  ("^" & "ENTER")  per command.
+This shortcut of using the upward arrow only requires 2 key strokes  ("^" & "ENTER")  per command, assuming we already have the command stored on th remote server.
 Thus in a one line code to both run and compile we can use the ^ and 3 times and just edit it a lilttle bit then the ENTER key.
 This rather than not taking advantage of the ^ arrowhaving to take longer because you are typing character by character.
 This mixture of one line code with ^ key , is ultimately better than tyoing commands to compile and to run the file between TWO separate lines and having to wait for the compile to first complete.